-If there is a strong reason why you can only provide one quote for a particular good or service, explain this in your covering letter.
+If there is a strong reason why you can only provide one quote for particular goods or services, explain this in your covering letter.

 In rare instances we can accept other sorts of cost evidence, such as quantity surveyor reports for large capital projects.
-Please contact us if you have a query about the cost evidence you want to provide.
+Contact us if you have a query about the cost evidence you want to provide.

 In your application, you need to include a resolution from your committee that is signed and dated by an authorised signatory of your organisation, and which identifies that your organisation is applying specifically to NZCT for a specific purpose(s) and for a specific amount.
 If your application is for a position you are in employed in, you cannot be the signatory on the resolution.

 A Consent to be Audited document is an agreement by which two authorised signatories from your organisation accept accountability for the application and any resulting grant.
 They are also agreeing to a number of other conditions.
 All of the conditions are detailed on the Consent to be Audited.